What is the Combined Sewage Storage Tunnel (CSST)? Why is this project necessary?

 This is a commonly used technique in tunneling projects.
 A similar technique was used in Portland, OR during the construction of their CSO storage tunnel.
 A video on the project that provides more information on this technique can be found on the City of Portland Website.

-A6: As part of the procurement process, the successful proponent will be required to provide many examples of their experience and expertise in delivering similar types of projects and managing projects of a similar scope and budget.
+As part of the procurement process, the successful proponent was required to provide many examples of their experience and expertise in delivering similar types of projects and managing projects of a similar scope and budget.
 The City’s procurement standards require all contractors to demonstrate their experience and provide references.

 Because of the tunneling technique, the only surface level construction for the tunnel will be located at access shafts created at key locations on publicly owned land along the two tunnels.